-I’d spend some time on Sunday to plan for the week ahead in my Bullet Journal and I start each day by looking at what’s ahead, what meetings I have and what needs my attention, so I have a fresh idea what to take up.
+I’d spend some time on Sunday to plan for the week ahead in my Bullet Journal, and I start each day by looking at what’s ahead, what meetings I have and what needs my attention so I have a fresh idea of what to take up.

 The tools: Trello, Todoist, and Bullet Journal

 I have dedicated a separate post to my full productivity tool stack, but here I’ll just mention the ones directly related to the planning process.

 I use Trello to create my yearly goals.
 It allows for a lot of customizations, and adding covers for each objective makes it part planner, part vision board.
 At a glance, it’s already clear what your goals are.
 I’d often add the monthly tasks here, too, as it gives me the continuity and clarity I need.
-I’ve tried adding labels for each objective and tagging monthly tasks, but I find that if you have more than 5 objectives it gets very confusing.
+I’ve tried adding labels for each objective and tagging monthly tasks, but I find that if you have more than five objectives, it gets very confusing.